gtopsis/gtopsis.github.io/README.md

 $ npm run start

 # generate static project
+- Merge and/or push your work in branch develop
+- Generate dist folder:

 $ npm run generate

+- Replace all files (except hidden ones) of branch master with ones from the generated dist folder.
 ```

 For detailed explanation on how things work, check out the [documentation](https://nuxtjs.org).